Zacatepec F.C.

-Club Atlético Zacatepec was a Mexican football team based in Zacatepec, Morelos.
-They are nicknamed Cañeros (sugarcane growers).
+Zacatepec Fútbol Club is a Mexican professional football club based in Zacatepec, Morelos, that competes in Liga Premier, the third level division of Mexican football.

+Founded in 1948 as Club Social y Deportivo Zacatepec by workers of the Mexican sugar mill called Emiliano Zapata.
+Throughout its history it was also named as Promotora Deportiva Zacatepec SC, Zacatepec 1948, Zacatepec Siglo XXI and Club Atlético Zacatepec.
+The club was refounded on July 21, 2024 under its current name.

+Nicknamed Cañeros (sugarcane growers).
 Their colors are white and green (from sugar and sugarcane, respectively).
 Their uniform color is a white shirt with a big green line in the middle and white shorts and socks.

-Their greatest achievements were in the 1950s when Zacatepec won two titles in Primera División.
-They won their first league title in the 1954–1955 season and their second title in the 1957–1958 season.
-Zacatepec won the Copa Mexico championship in the 1958–1959 season.
+Zacatepec has won two Primera División titles, two Copa México titles and one Campeón de Campeones.

 The head coach of Zacatepec during the 1950s was Ignacio Trelles, a former professional Mexican football player who became head coach of the Mexico national team in the 1962 FIFA World Cup in Chile and 1966 FIFA World Cup in England.

 History

 The club dates back to the early 1920s and was formed by local farmers and co-op members that operated the local sugar mill.